Pangasinan, Philippines: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A, B and C. Take care to get the right kind.
-Many adapters available are simply plugs and require your electronics to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one works in most areas.
+A plug adapter that supports outlet types A, B and C. Take care to get the correct kind.
+The majority of adapters available online are just plug changers and expect your devices to change the voltage themselves.
+If your devices can't do that they could get fried.
+This one should be sufficient for most places.

 What to wear/what to pack: